 Art Enables is the District’s only nonprofit dedicated to creating opportunities for adult artists with disabilities to make, market, and earn income from their original and compelling visual artwork.
-This innovative art studio and gallery provides artists with the creative space, materials, and vocational support they need to become proud, professional artists.
-Since its founding in 2001, over 100 artists have created countless pieces of artwork; shown work in over 200 exhibitions locally, nationally, and internationally; and generated nearly $1 million in sales.
-In addition to earning income from selling their art, participants build the skills, relationships, and experience important for a successful artistic career.
-Each year, over 25,000 DC-area residents take part in exhibitions, workshops, and other community-based events celebrating the artists’ work and talents.
-Won’t you be part of this beautiful picture?
+This progressive art studio and gallery provides artists with the creative space, materials, and vocational support they need to become proud, professional artists.
+Since its founding in 2001, over 100 artists have created countless pieces of artwork; shown work in over 200 exhibitions locally, nationally, and internationally; and generated $1.2 million in sales.
+With a new hybrid model for exhibitions, workshops, and other community-based events, Art Enables annually welcomes well over 75,000 people in person and virtually to celebrate its artists’ work and talents.
+Artists earn income from selling their art and build the skills, relationships, and experience important for a successful artistic career and a meaningful future.

 Headquarters: DC-Ward 5